Spin superfluidity and magnon BEC

-The coherent spin precession observed in superfluid phases $^3$He also can be described in terms of magnon BEC.
-The coherent spin precession was discovered first in $^3$He-B, where it is was called the Homogeneously Precessing Domain (HPD) \cite{HPDexp,HPDtheory}.
-This is the spontaneously emerging steady state of precession, which preserves the phase coherence across the whole sample even in the absence of energy pumping.
-The crucial property of HPD is that precession acquires a coherent phase throughout the whole sample even in an inhomogeneous external magnetic field.
-This is equivalent to the appearance of a coherent superfluid Bose condensate.
+In this review we consider the BEC of magnons and Spin Superfluidity.
+Magnons are magnetic excitations in magnetic materials, such as magnetically ordered systems, like ferromagnets, antiferromagnets, etc., and paramagnetic systems with external magnetic ordering such as Fermi liquids.
+The most suitable systems for study the phenomenon of magnon BEC are superfluid phases of helium-3.
+The absolute purity, long lifetime of magnons, different types of magnon-magnon interactions, well controlled magnetic anisotropy makes antiferromagnetic superfluid phases of $^3$He a basic laboratory of magnon BEC.
+The first BEC state of magnons was discovered in 1984 in $^3$He-B as a coherent spin precession, and it was baptized as Homogeneously Precessing Domain (HPD) \cite{HPDexp,HPDtheory}.
+This is the spontaneously emerging steady state of precession, which preserves the phase coherence across the whole sample even in an inhomogeneous external magnetic field and even in the absence of energy pumping.
+This is equivalent to the appearance of a coherent superfluid Bose-Einstein condensate.